David Rubenstein: American historic sites and national monuments

-In October 2019, the National Park Foundation announced that David Rubenstein donated $10 million for upgrades to the Thomas Jefferson Memorial in Washington, D.C.
-The gift funds a new and expanded museum within the memorial that was expected to be completed in time for the memorial’s 80th anniversary in 2023.
+In 2019, Rubenstein donated $10 million for upgrades to the Thomas Jefferson Memorial in Washington, D.C.; the gift funded a new and expanded museum within the memorial, accessibility improvement, and expanded exhibit space.
+Work began in December 2021 and is expected to be complete in the spring of 2025.

 In 2020, he donated $10 million to the Library of Congress for the refurbishment of its Jefferson Building.

+In 2024, Rubenstein contributed $1.5 million to an expansion and modernization of the Jewish Museum of Maryland.